A Man Called Horse (film): Representation of cultures

-The film notably treats both sides dispassionately, from the view of neither the White man nor the American Indian nations, but encompassing both cultures, but some Indian activists criticized the film harshly.
-Buffy Sainte Marie said: Even the so-called authentic movies like A Man Called Horse — that's the whitest of movies I've ever seen.
-Vine Deloria, Jr. said: As we learned from movies like A Man Called Horse, the more 'accurate' and 'authentic' a film is said to be, the more extravagant it is likely to be in at least some aspects of its misrepresentation of Indians.
+The film purportedly shared the perspectives of white settlers and Native Americans.
+It was the first American Western to attempt to portray the Sioux as the protagonists and eulogize their culture, but fell short with Native American audiences because it still had leading white actors as the main characters in order for the film to appeal to white audiences.

-It was the first American Western to attempt to portray the Sioux as the protagonists and eulogize their culture, but fell short with Native American audiences because it still had leading White actors as the main characters for the film to appeal to White audiences.
+However, many people criticized the film harshly.
+Author Vine Deloria, Jr. (Standing Rock Dakota) said: "As we learned from movies like A Man Called Horse, the more 'accurate' and 'authentic' a film is said to be, the more extravagant it is likely to be in at least some aspects of its misrepresentation of Indians."
+Folksinger and Indigenous rights activist Buffy Sainte-Marie said: "Even the so-called authentic movies like A Man Called Horse—that's the whitest of movies I've ever seen."

-DVD
+Home media

 A Man Called Horse was released to DVD by Paramount Home Entertainment on April 29, 2003, as a Region 1 widescreen DVD and on May 31, 2011, as a Blu-ray disc.